metacpan/metacpan-cpan-extracted/distros/D/DateTime-TimeZone/README.md

 which can be passed to `names_in_country()`.
 In scalar context, it returns an array reference, while in list context it returns an array.

 If you need to convert country codes to names or vice versa you can use `Locale::Country` to do so.
+Note that one of the codes returned is "uk", which is an alias for the country code "gb", and is not a valid ISO country code.

 ## DateTime::TimeZone->names\_in\_country( $country\_code )